 Review and exclude the policy benefits you don’t need

 Review the list of benefits that come with your policy and exclude benefits you don’t think you’ll need, or you’re happy to cover out of your own pocket.
-For example, if you’re an AA Insurance customer you may decide to exclude optional benefits like the excess-free glass options for both home and comprehensive car policies, or excess-free hearing aid cover for your contents policy, in exchange for a lower premium.
+For example, if you’re an AA Insurance customer you may decide to exclude optional benefits like the excess-free glass cover options for both Home and Comprehensive Car policies, or or $100 excess on eyewear cover for your Contents policy, in exchange for a lower premium.